 Both the adult single and youth are encouraged to join the activity.
 In fact, some areas have separate clubs for adult singles and youth.
 Many clubs will have "angel" dancers that are available to dance with singles and youth.
 Everyone is welcome!

 If you can walk to music, you can learn to square dance.
 Many of today's experienced dancers have never been on the dance floor prior to learning to square dance.

-Square dancing requires lessons to learn the basic square dance movements.
-A new dancer joins "lessons" and under the direction of a caller/teacher, usually meets once a week having fun as they learn.
+Square dancing requires classes to learn the basic square dance movements.
+A new dancer joins the "classes" and under the direction of a caller/teacher, usually meets once a week having fun as they learn.
 Most square dance classes run about 20 weeks and produce a dancer qualified to dance in most of the clubs worldwide.
 Most clubs conduct at least one class each year.
-FREE introductory lessons are usually offered prior to each square dance class to see if you will enjoy the activity before signing up for the complete set of lessons.
+FREE introductory classes are usually offered prior to each square dance class to see if you will enjoy the activity before signing up for the complete set of classes.

 Attending a square dance is, at most, less expensive than a night out at the movies; far less, indeed for one couple to enjoy than for one person to pay for one round of golf.
 Although the costs vary, an evening of dancing lasting from two to three hours, sometimes including coffee and refreshments, will cost around $5.00 to $7.00 per person (more or less).
 Youth under the age of 18 are almost always half price or free.
 Add to this the great value that here is a sport/hobby that is enjoyed by husband, wife and family together!